EnMAP-Box/enmap-box-documentation/source/usr_section/usr_installation.rst

 1. Close QGIS, if it is open.

-2. Run the OSGeo4W Shell as administrator **(!!!)**.
+2. Run the OSGeo4W Shell as administrator, if possible.
 A convenient way to access the OSGeo4W Shell is from the start menu.
    Depending on the installation method you used to install QGIS, the shortcut will be listed under *QGIS 3.xx* (standalone installer) or *OSGeo4W* (network installer)